 Always quote the number when writing or calling to your Revenue office, or to the Department of Social Protection.
 This will avoid unnecessary delay.

-Upon notification of your PPS number from the Department of Social Protection, you should give the number to your employer and also complete the Revenue Form 12A - Application for a Certificate of Tax Credits and Standard Rate Cut-Off Point (PDF, 624KB).
+Once you receive your PPS number from the DSP, you should give it to your employer/pension provider and also complete a Form 12A - Application for a Certificate of Tax Credits and Standard Rate Cut-Off Point (PDF, 624KB).
 Your employer will give you his or her PAYE registered number which must be inserted in the relevant section on the Form 12A.
-If you are given a personnel number (also known as a works or staff number) it should also be quoted on the Form 12A - Application for a Certificate of Tax Credits and Standard Rate Cut-Off Point (PDF, 624KB) should then be sent to your Revenue office using Revenue’s Contact Locator to obtain the address.
+If you are given a personnel number (also known as a works or staff number) it should also be quoted on the Form 12A - Application for a Certificate of Tax Credits and Standard Rate Cut-Off Point (PDF, 624KB).
+Forward this form to your Revenue office using Revenue’s Contact Locator to obtain the address.

-2.2 When do I start to pay income tax?
+2.3 When do I start to pay income tax, PRSI and USC?

 You also pay tax on:

 - Income from other sources (e.g. Rental Income, all Foreign income, Foreign pensions, etc.).